Building plans rolled up sitting on open building plans on a table with a ruler, pencil and eraser sitting on top banner image

 When to apply

 A buyer or seller of a property usually requires a certificate before settlement.
-The certificate provides assurance that what is being bought or sold is not going to be the subject of action by Council.
+The certificate provides assurance that what is being bought or sold is not going to be the subject of compliance action by Council.

 If you are the owner of a property, you may also need a certificate after work on your property is complete.
 A certificate is obtained rather than the necessary approvals issued by Council or an Accredited Certifier.